aeternity/aeternity/docs/fork-resistance.md

 ```
 (see [the configuration documentation](configuration.md#configuration-from-the-command-line-or-scripts))

+### Finalized depth

+When sync fork resistance (`sync: sync_allowed_height_from_top`) is active, the node
+will persist the height just below the fork resistance depth as `finalized_height`.
+If the node should restart and starts syncing with other nodes (recall that the dynamic
+fork resistance is not activated until the node has successfully synced with one peer),
+it will reject any chain that presents a key block hash at the finalized height which
+differs from what the node already has on record.

+This shores up the dynamic protection offered by `sync_allowed_height_from_top` to also defend
+against malicious nodes during node restarts.
+The function is automatic, once fork resistance
+has been configured.
+If fork resistance is later turned off, finalized height will not be
+enforced.

 ### Discussion

 When choosing a suitable fork resistance depth, it is important to consider some tradeoffs.